Members of the Black Lung Association attend congressional hearing in 2019. Photo by www.EarlDotter.com

 Under the Black Lung Benefits Act of 1972, miners with black lung are entitled to medical care and disability benefits, paid for by the miner’s employer.
 When coal companies go bankrupt, as so many have in recent years, these payments are picked up by the Black Lung Disability Trust Fund, administered by the Department of Labor.

 This program is funded by a small tax on coal production, paid by coal companies, called the black lung excise tax (or the coal excise tax).
-Each year, the black lung excise tax must be extended by an act of Congress at the rate of their choosing.
-If Congress fails to act, the tax will automatically be cut in half, starving the Black Lung Disability Trust Fund of a crucial source of revenue, causing it to instead borrow from the general treasury.
+Prior to the 2022 passage of the Inflation Reduction Act, which included a permanent of extension of the black lung excise tax, the fee needed to be extended by an act of Congress.
+At times legislators failed to act, starving the Black Lung Disability Trust Fund of a crucial source of revenue.
+Appalachian Voices and coalition of miners and their supporters successfully advocated for extension of the critical fee to stop the coal industry to dodge its obligation to take care of coal miners.